-(Leaving aside what readers should be asking is “why” of every other het-only narrative out there…)
+(Leaving aside the fact that what readers should be asking is “why not” of every het-only narrative out there…)

 I grew up in-and-around San Francisco in the 1980s immersed in the dying threads of the Beat Generation.
 This should tell you many things, but relevant to this post are the following two points.

-The second thing, of course, is that these wonderful relationships all buckled under the weight of three little letters.
+All these wonderful relationships buckled under the weight of three little letters.